Mapping the interaction between science and misinformation in COVID-19 tweets: Abstract

 \section{Abstract}

-During the COVID-19 pandemic, scientific understanding related to the topic evolved rapidly.
-Along with scientific information being discussed widely, a large circulation of false information, labelled an infodemic by the WHO, emerged.
-Here, we study the interaction between misinformation and science on Twitter (now X) during the COVID-19 pandemic.
-We built a comprehensive database of $\sim$407M COVID-19 related tweets and classified the reliability of URLs in the tweets based on Media Bias/Fact Check.
-In addition, we use Altmetric data to see whether a tweet refers to a scientific publication.
-We find that many users find that many users share both scientific and unreliable content; out of the $\sim$1.2M users who share science, $45\%$ also share unreliable content.
-Publications that are more frequently shared by users who also share unreliable content are more likely to be preprints, slightly more often retracted, have fewer citations, and are published in lower-impact journals on average.
-Our findings suggest that misinformation is not related to a ``deficit'' of science.
-In addition, our findings raise some critical questions about certain open science practices and their potential for misuse.
-Given the fundamental opposition between science and misinformation, our findings highlight the necessity for proactive scientific engagement on social media platforms to counter false narratives during global crises.
+During the COVID-19 pandemic, scientific knowledge evolved rapidly, accompanied by a surge of misinformation, labelled an infodemic by the WHO.
+In this context, we study the interaction between science and misinformation on Twitter (now X) using a database of $\sim407M$ COVID-19-related tweets.
+We classify URL reliability with Media Bias/Fact Check and used Altmetric data to identify scientific publications.
+We find that among $\sim1.2M$ users who shared science, $45\%$ also shared unreliable content.
+Scientific papers circulated by these users were more often preprints, slightly more likely to be retracted, less cited, and published in lower-impact journals.
+Our findings indicate misinformation is not driven by a lack of exposure to science but instead raise critical questions about open science practices, particularly the role of preprints in amplifying misleading narratives.
+Our results underscore the importance of proactive scientific engagement on social media in countering misinformation and reinforcing trust in science during global crises.